msc-network/msc-analysis/README.md

 ## Mscanalysis

-Mscanalysis is a set of tools for determining characteristics of Audio via code.
+Mscanalysis is a set of tools for determining characteristics of Audio and returning them to a user in a meaningful way.

 ## Install